The Kolmogorov Superposition Theorem can Break the Curse of Dimensionality When Approximating High Dimensional Functions: Introduction

 \begin{theorem}[Kolmogorov Superposition Theorem] There exist irrational numbers $0<\lambda_p\leq 1$ for $p=1,\cdots, d$ and strictly increasing $Lip(\alpha)$ functions $\phi_q(x)$ (independent of $f$) with $\alpha=\log_{10}2$ defined on $I=[0,1]$ for $q=0, \cdots, 2d$ such that for every continuous function $f$ defined on $[0,1]^d$, there exists a continuous function $g(u)$, $u\in [0,d]$ such that

 \end{theorem}

-Note that $\phi_q, q=0, \cdots, 2d$ are called K-inner functions or K-base functions while $g$ is called K-outer function.
-In the original version of KST (cf. \cite{K56} and \cite{K57}), there are $2d+1$ K-outer functions and $d(2d+1)$ inner functions.
-G. G. Lorentz simplified the construction to have one K-outer function and $2d+1$ inner functions with $d$ irrational numbers $\lambda_i$.
-It is known that $2d+1$ can not be smaller (cf. \cite{D63}) and the smoothness of the K-inner functions in the original version of the KST can be improved to be Lipschitz continuous (cf. \cite{F67}) while the continuity of $\phi_q$ in the Lorentz version can be improved to be $Lip_\alpha$ for any $\alpha\in (0, 1)$ as pointed out in \cite{L66} at the end of the chapter.
+Note that $\phi_q, q=0, \cdots, 2d$ are called inner functions while $g$ is called outer function.
+In the original version of KST (cf. \cite{K56}, \cite{K57}), there are $2d+1$ outer functions and $d(2d+1)$ inner functions.
+G. G. Lorentz simplified the construction to have one outer function and $2d+1$ inner functions with $d$ irrational numbers $\lambda_i$.
+See \cite{MP99} for KST with one outer function and $d(2d+1)$ inner functions.
+It is known that $2d+1$ can not be smaller (cf. \cite{D63}) and the smoothness of the inner functions in the original version of the KST can be improved to be Lipschitz continuous (cf. \cite{F67}) while the continuity of $\phi_q$ in the Lorentz version can be improved to be $Lip_\alpha$ for any $\alpha\in (0, 1)$ as pointed out in \cite{L66} at the end of the chapter.
 There were Sprecher's constructive proofs (cf. \cite{S63, S65a, S65b, S66, S72, S93, S96, S97}) which were finally correctly established in \cite{B09} and \cite{BG09}.
 An excellent explanation of the history on the KST can be found in \cite{M21} together with a constructive proof similar to the Lorentz construction.

-Recently, KST has been extended to unbounded domain in \cite{L21} and has been actively studied during the development of the neural network computing (cf. e.g. \cite{C89}, \cite{MM92}, \cite{P99}, \cite{MY20})) as well as during the fast growth period of the deep learning computation recently.
+Recently, KST has been extended to unbounded domain in \cite{L21} and has been actively studied during the development of the neural network computing (cf. e.g. \cite{C89}, \cite{MM92}, \cite{P99}, \cite{MY20}) as well as during the fast growth period of the deep learning computation recently.
 Hecht-Nielsen \cite{H87} is among the first to explain how to use the KST as a feed forward neural network in 1987.
 In particular, Igelnik and Parikh \cite{IP03} in 2003 proposed an algorithm of the neural network using spline functions to approximate both the inner functions and outer function $g$.
+More recently, in \cite{KAN24}, the researchers have created a new way to implement two layer neural networks inspired by the Kolmogorov superposition theorem, which experimentally has a better performance than the two Multi-Layer Perceptrons (MLPs).
+See also \cite{FFS22} for another efficient implementation and numerical results.